Clovis, New Mexico jail break: Three more captures

 England was captured without incident on October 13 around 11:30 a.m. after a tip led Clovis police to an apartment complex in the 500 block of Pile Street.
 Three additional people were arrested at the apartment for helping to hide England: Asha Curry, 27; Robin Kirven, 37 and Samantha Wallace, 19.
 All three were charged with harboring and aiding a fugitive and were held on $5,000 bonds.

 On December 8, a customer at the Lowe's grocery store in Clovis spotted who they believed to be Louis Chavez in the store and notified police.
 As police officers pulled into the store's parking lot, they saw Chavez and another male enter a vehicle.
 They approached the vehicle and found Chavez trying to hide on the floorboard.
 Although he gave officers a false name, they quickly identified Chavez based on his tattoos and other physical characteristics and arrested him.

 During questioning, Chavez told police he had been hiding in Texas for some time and had returned to Clovis only a few hours before his capture, although police believe he had returned to the city about a week prior.
 Chavez claimed he and the other escapees went their separate ways after the escape and that he did not know the location of Edward Salas, the remaining escapee.
-But investigators said they had information that contradicted those statements, including evidence that Chavez and Sala were together for at least some time after the escape.
+But investigators said they had information that contradicted those statements, including evidence that Chavez and Salas were together for at least some time after the escape.
 Police charged Anthony Lanaro, 24, the male driver of the vehicle with aiding and abetting a felon, but the driver claimed he did not personally know Chavez and was only giving him a ride after having picked him up recently in Clovis.